RuddyKani/akanname/README.md

 ## Known Bugs
 No known bugs.
 Site still in progress as class project
 ## Technologies Used
 HTML
 JavaScript
 CSS
-Boostsrap
+Bootstrap
 Markdown

 ## Support and contact details
 Share any issues or suggestions to ruddymukami@msn.com